cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random Oracle {#term-rom}

-In practice, two types of encodings are possible: injective encodings, whose output distribution is not uniformly random, and random oracles, whose output distribution is indistinguishable from uniformly random.
+In practice, two types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random oracles, whose output distribution is indistinguishable from uniformly random.
-Some protocols require a random oracle for security, while others can be securely instantiated with an injective encoding.
+Some protocols require a random oracle for security, while others can be securely instantiated with a nonuniform encoding.
 When the required encoding is not clear, applications SHOULD use a random oracle.